Continuous and coherent actions on wrapped Fukaya categories: Introduction

 One question concerns the study of automorphisms of Liouville sectors.
 For compact symplectic manifolds the automorphism groups $\symp$ and $\ham$ enjoy enticing formal properties---$\ham$ is simple, for example, and its group isomorphism class is a complete invariant of a compact symplectic manifold.
 Our knowledge of these groups is quite sparse in most examples.
 The same is true concerning automorphisms of Liouville sectors, though it should be mentioned that the community has identified non-trivial collections of automorphisms in many examples (often by manipulating Dehn twists about Lagrangian spheres), and progress has been made in studying spaces of {\em compactly supported} symplectic automorphisms of various Liouville manifolds.
 See for example~\cite{keating-stabilizations, keating-free-subgroups, dimitroglou-evans-exotic-spheres, evans-mapping-class-stein}.

 A second question concerns what continuous dependence is enjoyed by wrapped Fukaya categories of Liouville sectors.
 While it is known that stop removal and open inclusions of Liouville sectors induce functors on their wrapped Fukaya categories~\cite{gps,gps-2}, it has remained unclear to what extent wrapped categories display a dependence on families of embeddings---that is, on isotopies.
+When Liouville sectors are stabilized, results of~\cite{last-stable} prove that stabilized embedding spaces act coherently on wrapped Fukaya categories.

 We prove here that such dependencies exist with as much coherence as one could hope for.
 This of course broadens the use of Floer-theoretic invariants in studying automorphism groups.

 \begin{theorem} Let $M$ be a Liouville sector, and let $\Liouauto(M)$ denote the topological group of Liouville automorphisms (Definition~\ref{defn:Liouaut}).
 Then $\Liouauto(M)$ acts coherently on the wrapped Fukaya category of $M$.
 That is, there exists an $A_\infty$ homomorphism \eqnn \Liouauto(M) \to \Aut(\cW(M)) \eqnd from the space of Liouville automorphisms of $M$ to the space of automorphisms of the wrapped Fukaya category of $M$. \end{theorem}